 This is a highly practical module.
 Students will have opportunities to develop their ability to blog and use Twitter, engage in simulated negotiations and interact with practitioners through visits to embassies and other institutions and/or practitioner classes.

 Most weeks teaching will consist of a two-hour combined lecture and workshop and a one-hour seminar.
 Each lecture/workshop will comprise an interactive lecture and an activity undertaken by small groups, with the result of these activities fed back in a plenary session towards the end of the two-hour session.
 The seminar will involve small group discussions, debates and group work.
-In other weeks there will also be a number of simulations and role-play activities exploring the nature of negotiation and practical strategies that can be employed.
+Other weeks all or some of the three-hour sessions will be devoted to other activities, such as a simulation exploring the nature of negotiation and practical strategies that can be employed.